o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 library to send messages.

 *Port* is used to listen for connection requests from other RMR based applications.
-The value of *max_msg_size* will be used when allocating zero copy send buffers which must be allocated, possibly, prior to the application knowing the actual size of a specific message.
+The *max_msg_size* parameter is used to allocate receive buffers and is the maximum message size which the application expects to receive.
+This value is the sum of **both** the maximum payload size **and** the maximum trace data size.
+This value is also used as the default message size when allocating message buffers.
+Messages arriving which are longer than the given maximum will be dropped without notification to the application.
+A warning is written to standard error for the first message which is too large on each connection.

 *Flags* allows for selection of some RMr options at the time of initialisation.
 These are set by ORing RMRFL constants